moorelr/moorelr.github.io/README.md

 - add post about mammoth lakes

 ### Formatting
-- Check formatting for mobile
+- update CSS with new container for index page
--
+- format boxes to account for overflow